Kotlin/dataframe/docs/StardustDocs/topics/write.md

     // Specify your schema
     schema,
     // Specify desired behavior mode
-    ArrowWriter.Companion.Mode(
+    ArrowWriter.Mode(
         restrictWidening = true,
         restrictNarrowing = true,
         strictType = true,
         strictNullable = false
     ),
     // Specify mismatch subscriber
-    writeMismatchMessage
+    writeMismatchMessage,
 ).use { writer ->
-    // Save to any format and sink, like in previous example writer.writeArrowFeather(file)
+    // Save to any format and sink, like in the previous example writer.writeArrowFeather(file)
 }
 ```